By Meg Escott

 - Decide on the type of toilet you want – wall mounted or floor mounted and whether or not you want the cistern built in to the wall, or mounted high on the wall.
 A high wall mounted option takes up the least space.

 - Do you have room for a bath and a shower, or just a shower?
 If you’re going for a shower bath will you use a screen or a shower curtain?
-If you’re thinking of a shower screen just keep in mind that if you’re a bit of a neat freak you need to keep a squeegee in the shower to get rid of the drops.
-I like things neat but I also like things low maintenance so although it’s a bit old fashioned I’m a fan of the shower curtain – a pull to the side and it’s in its place and a quick wash in the washing machine every so often is all it needs to keep it in tip top condition.
+A glass screen is the sleeker and more costly option and if you’re thinking of a shower screen just keep in mind that if you’re a bit of a neat freak you can keep a squeegee in the shower to get rid of the drops.
+There's also nothing wrong with a shower curtain – a pull to the side and it’s in its place and a quick wash in the washing machine every so often is all it needs to keep it in tip top condition.
 It’s also easily replaced if required.

 - When it comes to the bath you could have it built in or free-standing or have a luxurious surround built.